 So, I went home and watched YouTube videos instead.
 Convinced I had to “French” these shanks, I googled “how to french trim a lamb shank” and watched some weirdo long haired teenager hacking away at the bone for about 3 minutes.

-Not convinced that was the way to do it, I played around with different phrase combinations for about an hour before finally figuring out you really don’t have to do anything to the damn shank.
+Not convinced that was the way to do it, I played around with different phrase combinations for about an hour before finally figuring out you really don’t have to do anything to the shank after all.

 Apparently, the meat kind of recedes up the bone as it cooks and creates the dramatic lollipop effect every cooked shank has.
-Well, who the hell knew?
+Well, who the heck knew?

 Without any fuss, after 3 hours or so of cooking, these citrus braised lamb shanks look like this, no bone hacking required.

 Since it’s still cold as heck and dark by 5 in these parts, there’s really nothing I enjoy doing more these days than cooking something comforting and hearty for hours during the day.

 Between the smell that fills up the whole house, the heat from the oven and the warm meal when it’s all finished, it’s just perfectly fitting for this time of year.

 Although super comforting, this lamb is about as bright tasting as winter meals can get.
 There’s citrus zest, juice and even Nakano citrus seasoned rice vinegar in this which makes it sweet and tangy all at the same time.
 No heavy sauces here, this is actually a really fresh and healthy meal.

 The green harissa is definitely optional but there’s something about the combination of citrus from the lamb and the vibrant cilantro and spice flavor that come through in the harissa that just mesh perfectly in this dish.

 It’s like winter meets the verrrrry beginnings of spring and I’ll gladly eat up for that!